 In life we loved you dearly

 In death we do the same.

 Your love is still our guide.

 You are always by our side.

 Our family chain is broken

 And nothing seems the same.

 But as God calls us one by one

 Ray entered the United States Army at age 17 in Buffalo, NY on September 18, 1958 during the Vietnam war.
 He was an infantryman for 22 years and retired a first sergeant.
 He was awarded the Silver Star; Bronze Star; 2 Purple hearts; National defense service medal; 6 Good Conduct Medals; Army Recruiter Badge; Army Commendation Medal with 3 Oak Leaf Clusters.
 Vietnam Service Medal with 5 Bronze Service Stars; Vietnam campaign Medal; Vietnam cross of Gallantry with Bronze Star Medal.
 He retired from the Army in Fort Carson Colorado July 1, 1981.
 After the military he became a real estate agent in Colorado Springs for 22 years at Fort Carson Reality (Barb and Bob Repschlaeger) before retiring by Fort Carson Colorado.

 Ray and Heidi fell in love with Colorado Springs.
 He was an avid hunter and fisherman, he loved the outdoors and loved spending time with his grandchildren.
 His family was always the center of his life.
 Ray was always willing to help anyone in need without asking for anything in return.
 Ray loved making his own Deer jerky and every year got better.
 He made sure this recipe was passed on to his family.
 Ray was a leader of men, teacher to all, and a great husband and father.
-He will be truly missed.To send flowers to the family of Raymond Nichols, please visit Tribute Store
+He will be truly missed.To send flowers to the family or plant a tree in memory of Raymond Nichols, please visit Tribute Store